Supporting The Dying and Their Families

 The single most prevalent fear for humans is death.
 The single most healing act available to humans is love.
 In caring for our own dying and dead, we love.
 As an act of love, we are able to transform our overwhelming fear into something that fills our hearts with awe and our eyes with beauty.

-I will guide and encourage you and your family to carry out the heart’s desire to care for your beloved family member.
-I offer truth in dispelling the misunderstandings that surround death care.
+As a Death Doula, I will guide and encourage you and your family to carry out the heart-led work to care for your beloved family member.
+I offer truth in clearing the misunderstandings that surround death care.
 I will give you and your family guideposts on an unfamiliar path.

 I will guide your family in honouring the vessel, the body of your beloved.
 You will disturb it as little as possible.
 You will tend to it with respect, and as if it is still inhabited by your loved one.
 You and your family will surround it in gentle light and with tokens of your love.